 The fair value of trade receivables, interest bearing borrowings and all other receivables and payables approximates their carrying amount.

-Fair value hierarchy The Group used the
+Fair value hierarchy

 The Group used the following hierarchy for determining and disclosing the fair value of financial instruments by valuation technique:

 Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities.